Burak Oktenli

 BLADE-AV Governance Node

 Authority-governed drive-by-wire safety architecture for autonomous vehicles.
 9-module pipeline on Jetson AGX Orin + Zynq UltraScale+.
 Three-leg redundant KILOVAC fail-safe.
-62 components, 1,200 simulation runs, zero unsafe actions.
+62 components, 1,200 simulation runs, no observed unsafe authority transitions.
 ISO 26262 ASIL-D. ~$16K BOM.
 Cross-domain portability validated against BLADE-EDGE.
 DOI: 10.5281/zenodo.19232130.

 BLADE-MARITIME Governance Node